lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 29th, Mar, 2024
+The QA DLC will be delayed, as we find few use cases for an open-end QA.

+The next relase will still be solely single-gpu OCR.

+But changes are indeed happening, they are just slower than expected (partially bcs I am still adapting to the new lifestyle).

 ## 28th, Feb, 2024
 Allow me to expand this repo to QA a bit, before we resume on the multi-gpu approach.